Jeep CJ History (1970-1986)

 _______________________________________________________

-During the seventies, Jeep engineers were struggling to meet emissions and mileage standards.
+During the 1970's, Jeep engineers were struggling to meet emissions and mileage standards.
 One thing that helped was substituting taller gearing in the axles.
 Although this reduced engine rpm at highway speeds, it hurt performance.

 Installed in CJ models from 1976 through the mid 1980s, the two-piece axle design of the AMC Model 20 are OK for stock use.
 However, you may want to upgrade your axles to handle any significant performance upgrades.
 Many CJ owners replace the two-piece shafts with the stronger one-piece style, or weld the tubes for additional strength.